Gabriel-Wright/User-Management-Technical-Exercise/README.md

 #### 2.1 Set UI_URL Environment variable

-The environment variables used by the API layer to allow incoming connections from the UI layer are:
+The Environment Variables used by the API layer to allow incoming connections from the UI layer are:

 Development: `UI_UMS_URL_DEV`
 Production: `UI_UMS_URL_PROD`